 ASAC Peer Tutors provide academic support in over 30 disciplines and coaching on skills for thriving in the classroom and beyond.
 Tutors are trained in helping students to master challenging course content and hone strategies for academic success, and in meeting the diverse needs of AU students.

-In-house tutoring in the Tutoring Lab: for high-demand undergraduate classes, typically 100- to 300-level (see the list of classes offered in the current semester for more info).
+In-house tutoring in the Tutoring Lab: for high-demand undergraduate classes, typically 100- to 300-level (see the list of courses offered in Spring 2020 in the current semester for more info).
 Full position description here.

 Tutoring via the referral system: In this case, the ASAC provides peer tutors' names and email addresses to students seeking tutors in their subject(s).
 Students pay the tutor directly, unless they belong to a program that provides free tutoring.
 Students and peer tutors set their tutoring schedules.
 Tutors can choose to work with as many or as few students as their schedule allows.
 Referral list tutors can choose to go 'inactive' at any time after communicating their changes status to email@example.com.

 Student-Athlete Support Program (SASP) tutors are recruited by the ASAC and placed on the referral list, and then hired by SASP.
 Student-athletes schedule with SASP tutors based on the tutor's availability.

 Please note: Peer Tutors can serve in one or more of the above-described roles at once, if their schedules allow.